 Dread Nation offers black girl magic, a badass heroine, zombies, and alternate history.
 What more could we want?

-Edit: A previous version of this post referred to Daniel Mallory Ortberg as ‘she,’ though we have since learnt he has come out as trans, so all pronouns referencing him have been changed to reflect this.
+Edit: A previous version of this post misgendered Daniel Mallory Ortberg, though we have since learnt his pronouns are he/him so this post has been edited to reflect this.